rasmusab/officialcocktails/officialcocktails.com/content/cocktails/dark__n__stormy.md

 - Serve over ice in a highball glass: Fill a glass with ice, pour in the rum and ginger beer, and then add the lime juice.
 - Garnish with a lime wedge: A fresh lime wedge on the rim of the glass looks visually appealing and adds an extra touch of flavor to the drink.

-## Alcohol-free alternative to a Dark 'n' stormy
+## Alcohol-free alternative to the Dark 'n' stormy

 A good alcohol-free alternative to the drink Dark 'n' Stormy is the Dark 'n' Spicy.
 This simple mocktail is made with ginger beer, lime juice, and a splash of blackstrap molasses to give it that dark and robust flavor that is characteristic of the original drink.
 To make the Dark 'n' Spicy, fill a highball glass with ice and add 6 ounces of ginger beer.
 Squeeze in the juice of half a lime and stir in a teaspoon of blackstrap molasses until it is dissolved.
 Garnish with a slice of lime and enjoy!
 The Dark 'n' Spicy is a refreshing and flavorful alternative that is perfect for those who are looking to enjoy a cocktail without the effects of alcohol.